moonslide-app/moonslide/README.md

 ### Utility  Classes
 The standard template offers a range of utility CSS-classes.
-They are available in the toolbar properties `Style`, `Animation` and `Slide Styles`.
+They are available in the toolbar menus `Style`, `Animation` and `Slide Styles`.
 Here is a list of the some utitliy classes (not nearly complete):

 - **Vertical Position (`position-`)**: `top`, `center`, `bottom`
 - **Text-Alignment (`text-`)**: `left`, `center`, `right`